 Coronavirus has had a major impact on the NHS, including breast screening services.
 To help protect patients from the virus and to respond to the pandemic, we decided to reschedule breast screening appointments, which would have been performed from March 2020 onwards.

-We are starting to send out appointments again now.
-We are inviting those who have been waiting the longest first and will carry on like that until we have caught up.
-We expect to offer appointments to all the people we had to cancel within the next 8 to 10 weeks.
+We have now been sending out appointments since the end of June.
+We are inviting those who have been waiting the longest first and will carry on in this way until we have caught up.

 Due to the new coronavirus precautions we cannot see as many ladies per day as we did previously, meaning every appointment is even more valuable.
 If you cannot attend your appointment or need to delay it please let us know as soon as possible so that we can offer the time to someone else.